annaturupi/Assignments-2018/Lab06.md

 **Q61a: Having  *domain_freq.json* written as static content is not the best way to distribute it because different clients can invoke different parameters simultaneously?
 Can you use S3 to solve the problem?
 Write the changes in the code and explain your solution?**

+To solve some appearing issues you may want to read [Cross-Origin Resource Sharing (CORS)](https://docs.aws.amazon.com/AmazonS3/latest/dev/cors.html).

 **Q61b: Once you have your solution implemented publish the changes to EB and try the new functionality in the cloud.
 Did you need to change anything, apart from the code, to make the web app work?**

 Write your answers in the `README.md` file for this session.